Art Deco Artist Demetre Haralamb Chiparus (1889 to 1947)

 He also produced some of his Art Deco figures in plasteline.
 He then sold the reproduction rights to prestigious Parisian workshops & foundries such as Edmond Etling & Cie, and Les Neveux de J. Lehmann.

-These high quality workshops and foundries then produced multiples of these figures, which feature very high quality castings demonstrating the great detail in the costumes and truly recreate the life and movement in Chiparus figures.
+These high-quality workshops and foundries then produced multiples of these figures, which feature very high-quality castings demonstrating the great detail in the costumes and clearly recreate the life and movement in Chiparus figures.

 He produced mainly female figures, influenced from Russian Ballet dancers and the French Theatre or just fashionably dressed Parisian women.

 The costumes and jewellery of the figures were often influenced by the Orient, and his figures are usually mounted on a marble or onyx pyramid or ziggurat, (a Mesopotamian massive structure).

 They can also be carved with Egyptian motifs, inspired by the discovery of Tutankhamen’s tomb in 1923.
 (This also applies to other Art Deco sculptures of the period).

 The bronze components on the Chiparus sculptures should be decorated in cold-painted enamel and have crisp well-defined details.